-Maria holds a BSc in Environmental Science, specializing in Human Ecology from Gothenburg University, and MSc in Ecosystems, Governance, and Globalization from Stockholm Resilience Centre, Stockholm University.
+Schewenius holds a BSc in Environmental Science, specializing in Human Ecology from Gothenburg University, and MSc in Ecosystems, Governance, and Globalization from Stockholm Resilience Centre, Stockholm University.
 Since 2011, she has worked as project coordinator and a project manager.
-Maria is also a member of the jury of The Swedish Federation of Young Scientists.
+Schewenius is also a member of the jury of The Swedish Federation of Young Scientists.

 Awards and achievements: